By Jami Jones, senior editor

 Again, you have a few options for which tires you are required to chain on the tractor, so here goes:

 - A tandem-drive axle tractor must have chains on two tires on each side of the primary drive axle (in other words, all four tires of the main axle); or

 - If both axles are powered, one tire on each side of each drive axle (again, four chains total required; you just don't have to chain the inside tires).

 Now on the trailer, here's the deal:

-- Chains must also be placed on two tires, one on each side, of any axle on the trailer.
-(So the outside wheel of one axle is chained on one side of the trailer, and the outside wheel of the other axle is chained on the other side.)
+Chains must also be placed on two tires, one on each side, of any axle on the trailer.
+The chains can be both on the front axle, both on the rear axle or staggered with one outside tire on the front and the outside tire of the opposite rear axle.

 Another emergency snow route state here.
 If officials declare a snow emergency route when the roadway is covered with ice or snow, only vehicles with snow tires or "tire chains on two tires on a driven axle" may proceed.

 The South Dakota DOT has the authority to restrict travel on roads.
 Signs will alert you to these restrictions.
 Tire chains or "sufficient traction devices" are allowed.
 You don't have to wait for the signs to tell you to put on your chains.
 Chains are also permitted if conditions tending to cause a skid are present.

 Tennessee sends mixed signals with its regulations.
 In one reg, it says that it is "permissible" to use snow chains when conditions warrant.
 However, elsewhere, the Volunteer State requires that every truck "likely to encounter" conditions requiring chains carry at least one set.

 So to be safe, you might want to have a couple of chains on board and ready to go.